Abdul Razak Ahmad

-Abdul Razak Ahmad (b June 6, 1939 - Aug 12, 2007) was a human rights lawyer and socialist politician who served as deputy president of the Parti Rakyat Malaysia in the 1980s and 1990s.
+Abdul Razak Ahmad (born June 6, 1939 – Aug 12, 2007) was a human rights lawyer and socialist politician who served as deputy president of the Parti Rakyat Malaysia in the 1980s and 1990s.

 He contested in general elections from the 1970s to 2004 but did not win a seat in 14 contests, although he once came within 22 votes of defeating his opponent.

 He also gained nationwide notoriety for protesting against a visit to Singapore by an Israeli president by lying across a railway track.

 Razak died at the Sultanah Aminah Hospital in Johor Baru where he had been admitted after suffering from chest pains.
 At the time of his passing in 2007, he left behind his wife Kintan Mohd Amin and four children Zulkifli, Juliah, Faizal and Azlina.